convissor/vim-settings/README.txt

 * Change matchparen colors to avoid syntax highlight ambiguity.
 * Get <:> out of matchpairs.
 * Remove .vim/after/ftplugin/php.vim
+* Have tags open in new tab, jump directly to tag if only one match.
 * Include tpope's fugitive plugin.
 * Include tpope's endwise plugin.
 * Include Karl Guertin's autoclose plugin.
 * Include my ctags_for_svn plugin.
 * Updated the taglist plugin to 4.6.
-* Removed the matchit plugin; it's in Vim now and 1.13.2 is broken
+* Removed the matchit plugin; it's in Vim now and 1.13.2 is broken.

 I've also included an install script, "setup.sh", to create the symlinks from ~/.vim and ~/.vimrc to those elements in this repository.